-Although these are good questions to be asking, are they really questions vital in solving international discrepancies, increased crime, inequality, injustice, etc. If we contemplate for a while and look at the atrocities of today then the most important questions we should be asking are, who establishes society’s moral judgement?
+Although these are good questions to be asking, are they really questions vital in solving international discrepancies, increased crime, inequality, injustice, etc. If we contemplate for a while and look at the atrocities of today then the most important questions we should be asking are, who establishes society’s moral judgment?
 Do those whom we follow hold virtue; and not just promote it, and who has the highest form of morality?
 If we truly are sincere in asking these questions, only then we will see the importance of knowing the answers.

 The Moral Compass

 Morality has become a complicated issue in the multicultural world we live in today.
 We are people that have genuine disagreements about moral issues, consequently, we have made huge mistakes in our moral beliefs; and we see that society and conditioning inform our moral judgments.
 With that being said, how could we ever know for sure what is exactly morally right from wrong?

 The fact is, without guidance, we are out of our depth in truly knowing moral objectivism, and from ever reaching our moral potential.
 Only such a complete intellectual and moral ascendancy can lead the way – These are the vicegerents of God, also known as the proofs of God.
 The vicegerents of God are complete and infallible human beings upon who carry knowledge, wisdom, valor, chastity, and justice.